signumsoftware/framework/Signum.Windows/EntityControls/EntityControls.md

 Additionally, `EntityStrip` defines an `Orientation` property that changes the layout of the control:

 * **Orientation.Horizontal:** Optimized for a few number of small tag-like entities where the order doesn't matter.
-* **Orientation.Vertical:** Optimized for a larger number of longer entities, or then the order doesn't matter and move buttons are required.
+* **Orientation.Vertical:** Optimized for a larger number of longer entities, or the order does matter and move buttons are required.

 Finally, just like in `EntityRepeater`, you can customize how the elements are laid out using `ItemsPanel` and `ItemContainerStyle` properties.